prjctgeek/foodie/content/guidelines.md

 Many times, it takes a few iterations to correct the order.
 It's exhausting.
 It's hard to explain to front of house this isn't an allergy, it's a texture thing.

 Another area where this becomes an issue is dishes where the meat is the star of the show, but much of the flavor comes from a sauce.
 For example, pulled pork.
-It's almost always on the dry side, and you pick the sauce based on your preferences to add both flavor and a texture contrast.
+It's often on the dry side, and you pick the sauce based on your preferences to add both flavor and a texture contrast.
 When no sauce is acceptable, because of it's texture, flavor must be imparted into the meat without a sauce.
 This is deceptively difficult when adapting many recipes to the texture sensitive.

+Tag for avoiding this: [dry](/tags/dry).

 ---

 #### Acidity and fermentation

-In ["Salt, fat, acid, heat"](https://www.amazon.com/Salt-Fat-Acid-Heat-Mastering-ebook/dp/B01HMXV0UQ/ref=sr_1_1?crid=2161LOJRKFXM9&keywords=salt%2C+fat%2C+acid%2C+heat&qid=1651765830&sprefix=salt%2C+fat%2Caps%2C268&sr=8-1), Samine put acid in the title for a reason.
-Acidity isn't just for pickles and margaritas, it helps counteract heavy, greasy, meat centric dishes.
-It's the punch in salad dressing and the zing in yogurt tziki.
 For the purpose of the guidelines, foods can have _some_ acid, it just can't be front and center.
 Because of the 'no sauce' guideline, this is actually one of the easier items to leave out.

-One of my other recipes from ["Saving the Seasons"](https://www.amazon.com/Saving-Season-Canning-Pickling-Preserving/dp/0307599485/ref=sr_1_1?crid=DX1RAWC1I7UH&keywords=book+saving+the+seasons&qid=1661002523&sprefix=book+saving+the+season%2Caps%2C309&sr=8-1) is the bistro carrot pickle.
-As a foodie coping with this strange set of restrictions, I have turned to the pickle on the side of the dish as a coping mechanism.
+In practice, this means no pickles, no relish, and tomato sauce can't have too much vinegar.

 Throughout this site, you'll see the tag: '[gross](/tags/gross)', to denote any recipe that doesn't follow these guidelines.

+Tags for avoiding this: [low acid](/tags/lowacid).

 ---